-Last month, I found myself business traveling through Europe and had the chance to take a quick trip for fun to Berlin.
-I’d been dying to check this city out and was determined to make the most of my 48 hours there.
-Here’s my guide to Berlin.
+Last month, I found myself traveling through Europe and had the chance to take a quick trip for fun to Berlin.
+I’d been dying to check this city out and was determined to make the most of my short time there.
+Here’s my guide to having the best 48 hours in Berlin.

 Since I was only going to be in Berlin for a short time, it was really important that I pick a place that offered a great location and an even better experience.
 The Michelberger Hotel offers both of those things.
 Located in the eastern part of the city, there’s a train station right across the street and a second one just around the corner from there.
 It’s also a short walk from a bustling entertainment district.

 Most importantly, the hotel is a total hipster haven and everything is Instagramable.
 A certain indie rock band was even checking in at the same time as me, but I ain’t no TMZ.
 Aside from trendy interior design, the hotel also leaves quirky notes around your room reminding you to lock the door or informing you about what time you can get breakfast at.